TerraHAB/TerraMICRO/README.rst

    .. code-block:: shell

-      pip install sphinx sphinx_rtd_theme
+      pip install -r docs/requirements.txt

-   I highly recommend using VS Code with the reStructuredText extension, including its recommended additional extensions (a linter and such)--- without this extension I wouldn't be able to figure out why things aren't working you may also need to give the reStructuredText extension the absolute path to ``sphinx-build`` on your machine.
+   I highly recommend using Visual Studio Code with the reStructuredText extension, including its recommended additional extensions (a linter and such)--- without this extension I wouldn't be able to figure out why things aren't working you may also need to give the reStructuredText extension the absolute path to ``sphinx-build`` on your machine.
 The command ``which sphinx-build`` will give you the path.